paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   date: 2009-08-06T07:10:36+01:00
   url: http://www.justjason.com
   content: |
-    I don't want to come off as a jackass because what you have here is extraordinary, but I would love for a few more to be included like GoodReads, Viddler and 43things.
+    I don’t want to come off as a jackass because what you have here is extraordinary, but I would love for a few more to be included like GoodReads, Viddler and 43things.
 Keep up the amazing work!

 - author: Lauren
   gravatar: 98fbd9eda5c24418fa26849a6e7e8694